404-CodeNotFound/.github/profile/README.md

 <a href="https://github.com/404-codenotfound/.github/discussions" target="blank"><img align="center" src="https://skillicons.dev/icons?i=github" alt="en35" height="40" width="40" /></a>
 <a href="https://discord.gg/eaa385XYgg" target="blank"><img align="center" src="https://skillicons.dev/icons?i=discord" alt="en35" height="40" width="40" /></a>
 </p>

-## Vision
-We strive to make software and web applications accessible to individuals and businesses of all sizes.
-We offer cost-effective solutions with a focus on usability and functionality.

-## Further Development
-Since XO-6 is a very young company, the products and services offered are probably still in the development phase.
-It will be interesting to see what concrete software solutions and community offerings XO-6 will offer in the future.

 ## Support us
 <a href='https://ko-fi.com/O5O1UPS8G' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi3.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>